Sanavesa/Word2Vec-for-Amazon-Reviews/README.md

-# Word2Vec-for-Amazon-Reviews
+# Word2Vec for Amazon Reviews
-Train a Word2Vec embedding for Amazon Reviews then use it in a Recurrent NN for sentiment analysis classification using PyTorch, NLTK and Scikit.
+Three models (RNN, GRU and MLP) with an embedding layer for Amazon Reviews for sentiment analysis classification using PyTorch, NLTK and Scikit.
+Two distinct embeddings were compared; a pretrained Word2Vec model <code>"word2vec-google-news-300"</code> from Google, and another trained from scratch by me.
+As a baseline, each embedding is deployed on a myriad of models using Scikit such as Perceptron, SVM, Logistic Regression, and Naive Bayes.
+Then, both embeddings are used in an MLP, RNN, and a GRU model to compare which model and embedding yielded the best result.